10 Best Safari Hats For The Bush

 Khwai-Botswana

-Leather, rubber, and synthetic all have their own advantages.
-What you pick for your safari hat depends on personal preference.
-My pick was for leather because it has the classic safari adventure feel and look – and with maintenance and care, they can last forever.
+Leather, rubber, and synthetic all have advantages.
+What you pick for your hat depends on personal preference.
+I chose leather because it has the classic safari adventure feel and look—and with maintenance and care, it can last forever.
+However, leather is a very hot material and fails to soak up sweat or ventilate like its synthetic counterparts.

 Style